 The blues is life itself to Bernie Pearl.
 A guitarist with an upbeat, finger-poppin’ picking style he learned at the elbows of bluesmasters Sam ‘Lightnin’ Hopkins, Mance Lipscomb, Mississippi Fred MacDowell, and others.
 Yet, Bernie Pearl is no hidebound traditionalist.
 As music critics and aficionados have said for years, he is a craftsman who packs his songs with melodic interpretations that are new and personal each time he picks up his vintage Martin or National.
 To hear him tell it,…Find out more »

-Variety Night presents special guest fine singer/songwriter Frank Giffen with his great originals (some funny tunes) and covers,.
-Plus as always our talented sign-ups to fill out the bill.
-This month we will begin taking sign-ups for Variety Night on Sunday, May 7 at 1pm.
+Variety Night presents special guest Ed Munter and his great originals performed with guitar and harmonica, plus as always our talented sign-ups to fill out the bill.
+This month we will begin taking sign-ups for Variety Night on Sunday, March 4 at 1pm.
 Sign-ups are taken until all eight slots have been filled.
 Variety Night-See it or be it.
 Do it or review it.
 A fun night out.Find out more »